 Diseases that affect the esophagus and stomach are often complex and cross the boundaries of many traditional medical disciplines.

-The Esophagus & Gastric Cancer Multidisciplinary Clinic at University of Colorado Hospital offers patients a comprehensive evaluation by a team of experts from all the specialties that treat diseases of the esophagus and stomach (surgeons, gastroenterologists, pathologists, oncologists, radiologists, nutritionists, and more) working together to analyze your situation and create a specific treatment plan for you.
+The UCHealth Esophagus and Gastric Cancer Multidisciplinary Clinic at University of Colorado Hospital offers patients a comprehensive evaluation by a team of experts from all the specialties that treat diseases of the esophagus and stomach (surgeons, gastroenterologists, pathologists, oncologists, radiologists, nutritionists, and more) working together to analyze your situation and create a specific treatment plan for you.

 Learn the advantages of our multidisciplinary clinic

 A huge benefit of multidisciplinary care is that the knowledge and skill of multiple specialists is integrated to your plan of care.
 As Martin McCarter, surgical director of the Esophageal and Gastric Center, notes:

 “The complexity of the diseases we deal with, the amount of information we need to know, has expanded tremendously – and it’s impossible for any one physician to keep up with all that.”